yash26195/newsnotification/README.md

-# News Notifications Pub-Sub-Distributed System
+# News Notifications Publisher-Subscriber Distributed System

-Publish/Subscribe (or pub/sub for short) is a popular **indirect** communication system. `Pub/sub` systems disseminates events to multiple recipients (called subscribers) through an intermediary.
-Examples of successful pub/sub include `Twitter` and `Bloomberg terminal`-like financial systems.
-In this project, we will emulate a pub/sub system using `Docker` which is a computer program that performs operating-system-level virtualization, also known as "containerization".

-You will need to install **docker** if you do not have it already.
+The purpose of this project is to use the publisher subscriber model to provide all subscribers news highlights notifications.
+Users will be able to subscribe to a certain type of news or a specific topic of news.
+The publisher will retrieve the latest news data from the internet.
+On a regular basis, the publisher will provide a list of the latest news.

+'Pub/sub' systems use an intermediary to distribute events to numerous receivers (called subscribers).
+We'll use Docker containers to simulate a pub/sub system in this project.

+Technologies used:
+Python
+Node.js
+Docker
 To install follow the steps given here https://docs.docker.com/get-docker/

 ```
 $ docker --version   #checking if docker is installed perfectly